RadioNinjaPirata/radioninjapirata.github.io/radio_ambbeat.md

 # Ambient Beat

-This is one of the first radio stations we aired, the amazing low frequencies of these AmbBeat musicians.
+This is one of the first radio stations we aired, the amazing low frequencies of these **AmbBeat** musicians.
 Inifinite chillout and relax in our radio 24/7, we really like it at night or during the long hours focusing at work.
+What about you?

 Did we miss someone?
-Surely yes, [let us know!](https://github.com/RadioNinjaPirata/commentsENG/issues/new)
+Surely yes, [let us know](https://github.com/RadioNinjaPirata/commentsENG/issues/new) and we will add him/her/they!

+Listen to the radio bellow or [click in this direct link to Spotify](https://open.spotify.com/playlist/1t7HZQodmcD3jHAH6GjuuL?si=VxTOQsr_Q8eQoQDdpHoDVA).

 {% include spotifyPlaylist.html id="1t7HZQodmcD3jHAH6GjuuL" %}